zk-tarts/8by8/readme.md

 ### `/web`
 if you open the webpage at page.html,
 you can draw your own 8 by 8 pixel arts with up to 4 colours and have them stored in a format that fits in 1 256 bit word.
-this website is really bare bones
+this website is really bare bones.
+During development I used the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) vscode extension to see the webpage

 ### `/src`
 pixelArt.sol takes an input picture and gives you an svg